The Awkward Girl’s Guide to gel nails at home with a DIY gel nail kit

 STEP 4 | APPLY THE FIRST LAYER OF COLOUR THEN CURE FOR ANOTHER TWO MINUTES

 Next up, apply your first coat of colour, again going for as thin a layer as you can.
-In this photos, I’m using a shade called ‘Wildfire’, which is a nice, classic bright red.
+In these photos, I’m using a shade called ‘Wildfire’, which is a nice, classic bright red.
 Once you’ve painted each nail, it’s back under the LED lamp for another two minutes.

 STEP 5| REPEAT STEP 4